 2. A ‘partial’ filter, which reduces emissions between around 30% and 50%.
 They tend not to reduce emissions of the smallest particles as effectively as for the larger particles, but are available to retrofit light duty vehicles.

 If you decide to fit a filter, it is important to get one that is correctly chosen both for your vehicle and vehicle usage, and is certified for the LEZ(s) you wish to travel in.
 In some countries, both types of filter (full and partial) are certified, while London and Denmark only allow full filters.
 The company or agency providing or fitting your filter should be able to advise you for the right equipment for your vehicle and vehicle usage.
 For the environmental and health impact, a full particulate filter is a much better option - and will also give access to more LEZs for longer.

 In some countries there are also financial incentives to support the retofitting of particulate filters.

 Selective Catalytic Reduction (SCR)

-This is technology that can be fitted to existing vehicles to reduce oxides of nitrogen (NOx) (for more information see our air pollution pages).
+This is technology that can be fitted to existing vehicles to reduce oxides of nitrogen (NOx).
 SCR is fitted together with a DPF and is becoming more common and is being used extensively in London to improve bus emissions.
-Both SCR and DPFs are required to be retrofitted to enable older heavy duty vehicles to enter the LEZs in Sweden.
+Both SCR and DPFs are required to be retrofitted to enable older heavy duty vehicles to go into the LEZs in Sweden.